Frijol/climate-change/GLOSSARY.md

 ## refractometer
 a tool to measure Brix - looks like a small spyglass

+## REIPPP
+Renewable Energy Independent Power Producer Procurement

 ## rem
 the unit measure of radiation exposure

-## REIPPP
+## retorting
-Renewable Energy Independent Power Producer Procurement
+a method of shale oil extraction.
+In this method, you mine shale, heat it aboveground to let kerogen leak out, and then refine the kerogen into oil.
+The process leaves a lot of leftover shale rock [Muller, 109][Muller]

 ## RGGI
 Regional Greenhouse Gas Initiative (New England), the first mandatory, regulated carbon market in the United States [Wiki](https://en.wikipedia.org/wiki/Regional_Greenhouse_Gas_Initiative)